-With all of the potential that the online world and new technology offers, young people now have access to huge opportunities.
+With all the potential that the online world and new technology offers, young people now have access to huge opportunities.
 They use technology to express themselves, explore, and be creative; it has changed the way they communicate.

-The internet has changed all of our lives, and your child has grown up during this change.
+The internet has changed all our lives, and your child has grown up during this change.
 Many of the things that confuse, baffle or even scare us, are part of the everyday for them.
 For many of us, this can all be a bit too much.